albertoacerbi/oranzees/README.md

 * [test.R](test.R): code to run tests

-* [test-results.Rmd](test-results.Rmd): results of test after first stage of development
+* [test-results.Rmd](test-results.Rmd): results of test and modifications of the code after first stage of development

 Plus three folders: